Grid homology for singular links in lens space and a resolution cube: Resolution cube

 Using the standard picture, we can resolve a crossing on a diagram.
 That is, we can change a diagram locally to get one for the singularized or smoothed link at each crossing.
 See \text{Figure \ref{fig:grid diagram of resolution and singularization}}.

 From now on, we fix a (possibly) singular link $L$ in $L(p,q)$ and choose a grid diagram $g_0$ of it.
 We apply the procedure above to get a special grid diagram $g$.
-Now, take any of its crossing c.
+Now, take any of its crossings $c$.
 As we did when proving commutation invariance, we can form a combined diagram that contains the information of the original link $L$ and the resolved link $L_r$.
 With a little effort, the singularized link $L_s$ can also be reconstructed from this diagram.
 See \text{Figure \ref{fig:AB diagram}}.

-For further reference, we fix some notation here: For a grid diagram $g$, we denote by \begin{itemize} \item $X(-)$, the set of singular points; \item $C(-)$, the set of crossings. \end{itemize} Note that $X(g)$ depends only on the underlying oriented graph, while $C(g)$ depends on the diagram $g$ itself.
+For further reference, we fix some notation here.
+For a grid diagram $g$, we denote by \begin{itemize} \item $X(-)$, the set of singular points; \item $C(-)$, the set of crossings. \end{itemize} Note that $X(g)$ depends only on the underlying oriented graph, while $C(g)$ depends on the diagram $g$ itself.

-\begin{defi} Fix any grid diagram $g$, a complete resolution is an assignment $I:C(g)\to \{0,1\}$, which assigns to each crossing its 0 or 1 resolution.
+\begin{defi} For any grid diagram $g$, a \emph{complete resolution} is an assignment $I:C(g)\to \{0,1\}$ that assigns to each crossing its 0 or 1 resolution.
 When $g$ is a special grid diagram with the standard local picture as in \text{Figure \ref{fig:standard picture at each crossing}} at each crossing, we can apply the procedure in \text{Figure \ref{fig:grid diagram of resolution and singularization}} to get a canonical diagram for the resolved link.
 This will be denoted by $g_I$ for each complete resolution. \end{defi}